The principal distinctions between the BA and BS programs are enrollment in faculty-supervised research and additional elective neuroscience courses.

 A thesis generally falls into one of four categories:

-- A literature-based thesis in which the student surveys primary scientific literature on a neuroscience topic in order to develop and describe a novel perspective/hypothesis rather than write a simple summary of that topic.
+4. A scholarly thesis in which the student surveys primary scientific literature on a neuroscience topic in order to develop and describe a novel perspective/hypothesis.

 WRITE A THESIS